jleben/paw2019/tutorial/onsets.md

 **Challenge:**

-- Define `y` so that it is true when the energy increases significantly and false otherwise.
+- Define `y` so that it is true when the energy difference is larger than a certain threshold and false otherwise.
+Choose the threshold carefully so that all the claps are detected (there is 7 claps in the full-length clip, and 5 in the text version for the Playground).
 - You may notice that `y` still contains multiple consecutive true values for each clap.
 Try modifying the code to convert the true values other than the first within a group to false.